binkley/homebrewery-files/witch.md

   Respect of you is manifest.

 - **Compulsion** <br>
-  An irresistible pull &mdash; your voice bends the target&rsquo;s will, driving them to move in the path you choose.
+  An irresistible pull&mdash;your voice bends the target&rsquo;s will, driving them to move in the path you choose.

 \page